On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes: Experiments

+\textbf{Choosing GKD Divergence}.
+The divergence chosen for distillation is crucial in determining the trade-off between summarization quality and diversity.
+As the sampling temperature can also be adjusted to balance summary quality and diversity, the optimal choice of divergence is temperature-dependent.
+To understand this dependence, we evaluate T5-small distilled using on-policy GKD with different divergences.
+As shown in Figure~\ref{fig:xsum_tradeoff}, certain divergences, like JSD~(0.5) and JSD~(0.9), offer better quality but less diversity at high temperatures.
+However, as temperature decreases, the difference in quality among divergences narrows, while diversity also drops.

 \textbf{On-policy GKD with RL}.
-For summarization, we'd like model-generated summaries to be factually consistent with their input documents.
-However, distillation alone might not be for improving factual consistency of the student model as even large teachers generate factually inconsistent summaries.
-Recently, \citet{roit2023factually} mitigate this issue by using RL with textual entailment feedback~(RLEF) as faithful summaries must be textually entailed from their corresponding input documents.
-Inspired by their success, we explore combining RL optimization with on-policy GKD, as shown in \eqref{eq:rl_with_gkd}.
-As shown in Figure~\ref{fig:xsum_rl_ablation}, this approach can substantially improve factual consistency over the teacher model while obtaining large improvements in ROUGE-2 score for the distilled student model.
+In summarization, we want model-generated summaries to be factually consistent with their input documents.
+However, distillation alone might not improve factual consistency as even large models halluncinate and generate inconsistent summaries.
+Recently, \citet{roit2023factually} mitigate hallucination on summarization tasks by using RL with textual entailment feedback as the reward~(RLEF), as faithful summaries must be textually entailed from their input documents.
+Inspired by their success, we explore combining RL fine-tuning using a REINFORCE-like objective with on-policy GKD, as described in Section~\ref{sec:rl_gkd}.
+As shown in Figure~\ref{fig:xsum_rl_ablation}, GKD with RL fine-tuning substantially improves factual consistency compared to the teacher model while obtaining large improvements in summarization quality for the distilled student model.

-\textbf{Ablating GKD variants}.
-We now evaluate the impact of different KL-based divergences and student data fractions in GKD for distilling T5-XL to a T5-small student.
-As shown in Figure~\ref{fig:xsum_ablate}, forward KL performs poorly compared to other divergences while on-policy variants typically perform at least as well or better than the mixed and supervised variants.

-\textbf{Varying Teacher Temperature}.
-Furthermore, contrary to conventional wisdom in supervised learning, Figure~\ref{fig:teacher_temp} demonstrates that setting teacher's softmax-temperature lower than 1 can sometimes lead to large performance improvements.